phanhongan/ml-systems-evaluation/docs/developer/development.md

 ## 📝 Code Style Guidelines

-Code style is automatically enforced by Black and Ruff.
+Code style is automatically enforced by Ruff.
 See [`pyproject.toml`](../../pyproject.toml) for configuration details.

 For examples of the project's coding patterns, see:
 - [`ml_eval/collectors/`](../../ml_eval/collectors/) for collector implementations